top of page

 How to get started with cooperative care training

-A cooperative care success story
+A cooperative care success story: my rescue dog Crash

 If you also have an anxious rescue dog who is afraid of being groomed or handled, I’m always happy to chat and share my experiences.